Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 From 24 September the church is required to display posters containing a unique QR code so that worshippers may digitally ‘sign in’ using the official NHS Test and Trace smartphone app (available for Android and Apple).
 If you have the app, we encourage you to make use of this.
 However, as the app’s capabilities don’t not allow us to track and trace those digitally should a worshipper not using the app subsequently disclose a positive test for COVID-19, we would nonetheless ask that you put fill in a paper form in church as well.

-I came regularly to St James’s before the lockdown; will I able to sit in my usual place in church?
+Will I able to sit in my usual place in church, as I did before lockdown?

-Most likely not, given that we will show people to allocated seats, filling from the front of the pews and working towards the rear of the church.
+Most likely not, given that the stewards will show people to allocated seats, filling from the front of the pews and working towards the rear of the church.

 This is in place to allow more people to be seated behind you after your arrival, and the farther front people are seated, the risk of breaching safe distance will be greatly reduced.